pragsmike/tract/docs/DESIGN.md

 #### Stage 1: The `job` Stage
 *   **Runner:** `tract.stages.job/run-stage!`
 *   **Input:** A `.yaml` file in `work/job/pending/`.
 *   **Function:** Translates a high-level request (e.g., "all articles by this author") into a concrete list of URLs.
-It uses a throttled HTTP client (`clj-http-lite`) to efficiently fetch and parse Atom/RSS feeds.
+It uses a throttled HTTP client (`clj-http-lite`) to efficiently fetch and parse Atom/RSS feeds. **It filters this list against `work/completed.log` to ensure articles are not re-processed.**
-*   **Output:** A `.txt` file containing one URL per line, written to `work/fetch/pending/`.
+*   **Output:** A `.txt` file containing a list of new URLs, written to `work/fetch/pending/`.

 #### Stage 2: The `fetch` Stage
 *   **Runner:** `tract.stages.fetch/run-stage!`
 *   **Input:** A `.txt` file from `work/fetch/pending/`.
-*   **Function:** Fetches the full HTML content for each URL.
-This stage uses **`etaoin` to drive a persistent, authenticated browser session**, which is essential for bypassing anti-bot measures and accessing subscriber-only content.
-It throttles its requests to be polite.
+*   **Function:** Fetches the full HTML content for each URL using a persistent, authenticated browser session.
+This is essential for bypassing anti-bot measures and accessing subscriber-only content.
-*   **Output:** One `.html` file per URL, written to `work/parser/pending/`.
+*   **Output:** One `.html` file per URL and a corresponding `.html.meta` companion file, written to `work/parser/pending/`.

 #### Stage 3: The `parser` Stage
 *   **Runner:** `tract.stages.parser/run-stage!`
 *   **Input:** An `.html` file from `work/parser/pending/`.
 *   **Function:** The core extraction engine.
 It orchestrates the `parser`, `compiler`, and `io` namespaces to perform the full extraction.
-*   **Output:** The final artifacts (`.md` file, images, and `.json` metadata) written to the `work/3-processed/` directory.
+*   **Output:** The final artifacts (`.md` file, images, and `.json` metadata) written to the `work/3-processed/` directory. **Upon successful processing, it appends the article's `source_url` to `work/completed.log`, marking it as complete.**

 ### 4. Namespace Breakdown (The Code Map)

 *   `tract.core`: The master orchestrator.
-Its `-main` function initializes the pipeline and runs each stage in order.
-It also manages the lifecycle of the persistent browser driver.
+Its `-main` function initializes the pipeline, manages the browser driver lifecycle, and runs each stage in order.
 *   `tract.pipeline`: Provides the common utility functions for the file-based workflow (`get-pending-files`, `move-to-done!`, `move-to-error!`, etc.).
-*   `tract.config`: Safely reads the `~/secrets/tract-config.edn` file for authentication credentials.
+*   `tract.config`: Safely reads the `config.edn` file and provides access to configuration values with sensible defaults.

 *   `tract.stages.job`: The runner for the job stage.
 *   `tract.stages.fetch`: The runner for the fetch stage.
-Contains the public `login!` function.
 *   `tract.stages.parser`: The runner for the parser stage.

 *   `tract.parser`: (Logic) Contains pure functions for parsing an HTML string into structured Clojure data (`{:metadata ... :body-nodes ...}`).
-Includes fallbacks for non-Substack pages.
 *   `tract.compiler`: (Logic) The pure, unit-tested core of the application.
-Takes the data from the parser and "compiles" it into a final map containing the complete Markdown string and a list of image-processing jobs.
+Takes the data from the parser and "compiles" it into a final map containing the complete Markdown string (with YAML front matter) and a list of image-processing jobs.
-*   `tract.io`: (Side-Effects) The only place where we interact with the network or write final files.
-Contains `throttled-fetch!`, `write-article!`, and `download-image!`.
+*   `tract.io`: (Side-Effects) The only place where we interact with the network for non-browser requests or write final files.
-*   `tract.util`: (Logic) A collection of small, pure helper functions for generating keys and manipulating paths (`generate-article-key`, `url->local-path`, etc.).
+*   `tract.util`: (Logic) A collection of small, pure helper functions for generating keys, canonicalizing URLs, and manipulating paths.

 ### 5. How to Run the Application

-#### 5.1.
-One-Time Setup: Browser Authentication

-`tract` uses a persistent, authenticated browser session to avoid anti-bot systems.
-This requires a one-time manual setup.

-1.  **Launch Chrome in Debugging Mode:** From your terminal (WSL2 in our case), start Chrome with the remote debugging flag.
-    ```bash
-    # Adjust path as needed for your Windows system
-    /mnt/c/Program\ Files/Google/Chrome/Application/chrome.exe --remote-debugging-port=9222
-    ```
-2.  **Manually Log In:** A new Chrome window will open.
-In this window, navigate to `substack.com` and log in with the account you want to use for scraping.
-Solve any CAPTCHAs that appear.
-3.  **Leave it Running:** You can minimize this browser window. `tract` will connect to it whenever it runs.
-You only need to do this once per login session (i.e., every few days or weeks).

-#### 5.2.
-Running a Job

-1. Create a `.yaml` jobspec file in `work/job/pending/`.
-2. From the project root, run `clj -M:run` or `make`.
-3. The pipeline will execute, and final artifacts will appear in `work/3-processed/`.
+The `tract` application is operated via a set of `make` commands that provide a simple interface to the underlying Clojure tools.
+For a detailed guide on setup, configuration, and day-to-day operation, please see the **[USAGE.md](./USAGE.md)** user manual.

 ### 6. The "Graveyard": Lessons Learned & Paths Not Taken

 Our development process was iterative and involved several dead ends.
 These are documented here so that future developers can understand the "why" behind our final design and avoid repeating these mistakes.

 *   **Problem: Brittle Login Automation vs. Anti-Bot**
-    *   **Path Taken:** We initially tried to fully automate the login flow by finding and filling the email/password fields.
+    *   **Path Taken:** We initially tried to fully automate the login flow.
 This repeatedly failed because Substack's anti-bot layer (Kasada) is designed to detect exactly this kind of headless automation.
-It would not display the password field, or it would present a CAPTCHA.
-    *   **Lesson & Final Solution:** Automating a login against a modern, protected site is extremely fragile.
-The final architecture, which **connects to a pre-authenticated, persistent browser session**, is vastly more robust, simpler to code, and more reliable.
+    *   **Lesson & Final Solution:** The final architecture, which **connects to a pre-authenticated, persistent browser session**, is vastly more robust, simpler to code, and more reliable.

 *   **Problem: `etaoin` Driver Lifecycle & Zombie Processes**
     *   **Path Taken:** We first tried creating and destroying a new browser instance for every single fetch.
-In the WSL2 environment, if the script crashed, the background `chromedriver` process was orphaned, leading to a "user data directory is already in use" error on the next run.
+In the WSL2 environment, this led to orphaned `chromedriver` processes.
     *   **Lesson & Final Solution:** The browser driver's lifecycle must be managed at the highest possible level.
-Our final design creates a single driver in `tract.core/-main`, wraps the entire pipeline run in a `try...finally` block, and guarantees the driver is properly disconnected (`e/quit`) no matter what happens.
+Our final design creates a single driver in `tract.core/-main`, wraps the entire pipeline run in a `try...finally` block, and guarantees the driver is properly disconnected or killed, no matter what happens.

-*   **Problem: Clojure/`etaoin` API & Syntax Errors**
+*   **Problem: AI Assistant API & Syntax Errors**
-    *   **Path Taken:** Early development was plagued by compilation errors due to using incorrect or non-existent function names from the `etaoin` library (`e/fill-by-keys`, `e/find-element`, etc.).
+    *   **Path Taken:** Early development was plagued by compilation errors due to using incorrect or non-existent function names from libraries, or by generating syntactically invalid Clojure code.
-    *   **Lesson & Final Solution:** An AI assistant's knowledge of a specific library's API can be faulty.
-The final, working code was achieved by consulting the official documentation and correcting the function calls (`e/chrome` with `:debuggerAddress`, using `e/wait` and `e/fill-el` for typing).
-Always trust the compiler and verify with official docs.
+    *   **Lesson & Final Solution:** An AI assistant's knowledge can be flawed.
+The final, working code was achieved through a process of generating proposals, having a human test them rigorously, and iterating on the bug reports.
+Always trust the compiler over the AI's confidence.

-*   **Problem: Brittle Parser Logic**
+*   **Problem: Manual vs. Library-based Data Serialization**
-    *   **Path Taken:** The initial parser was designed only for Substack's structure.
-When it encountered a non-Substack page or a server error page, it returned `nil` for metadata fields, causing `NullPointerException`s downstream.
-    *   **Lesson & Final Solution:** A robust parser must be defensive.
-The final parser now has multiple fallbacks (JSON-LD -> Meta Tags -> `<title>`) and the compiler has last-resort fallbacks for generating keys (e.g., using a timestamp).
-This ensures the pipeline can process any valid HTML file without crashing.
+    *   **Path Taken:** The first version of the Markdown compiler used manual string formatting to create TOML front matter.
+This was brittle and failed to correctly escape special characters.
+    *   **Lesson & Final Solution:** Never build your own serializer for a standard format.
+The final design uses the `clj-yaml` library to robustly generate YAML front matter, which is guaranteed to be syntactically correct.

 ### 7. How to Extend `tract`